tableau/connector-plugin-sdk/docs/example.md

 ## ![6]({{ site.baseurl }}/assets/pce-6.png) Connection Matcher

-This script defines how connections are matched.
+(Optional) This script defines how connections are matched.
 In most cases, the default behavior works, so you don't have to include the <span style= "font-family: courier new">connection-matcher</span> section in your \*.tdr file.

 ## ![7]({{ site.baseurl }}/assets/pce-7.png) Connection Normalizer